Meeting Agenda (subject to changes)

 The aim of this session is to discuss the strategic direction in which risk management should be travelling to ensure adequate responses to the global challenges.
 In particular, panellists will discuss how CROs and Boards should achieve a diversity of views in the decision-making process, taking into account social responsibility, embracing full and objective information, and combining advanced risk analytics with management judgement and strategic vision.

-Chair: David Coleman, Managing Director of Risk Management, EBRD
+Chair: Dr Zbigniew Kominek, Director of Risk Policy & Analytics, EBRD

-- Carol Sergeant, Deputy Chairman of Danske Bank, and a non-executive Board Director and Chairman of the Risk Committee of TP ICAP and BNY Mellon Bank SA/NV
+- Carol Sergeant, Deputy Chairman of Danske Bank, and a non-executive Board Director and Chairman of the Risk Committee of BNY Mellon Bank SA/NV

 - Kevin O’Rourke, Managing Director & Chief Risk Officer EMEA, Mizuho Bank